Hackney Carriage and Private Hire Driver

 A fee of £49.00 is payable prior to the day of the test.
 Only applicants who have paid the fee in full, may sit the exam.

-If you wish to book a place please contact the Licensing Team on 01437 764551 or email via email@example.com
+If you wish to book a place please contact the Licensing Team via firstname.lastname@example.org

 With effect from 1 December 2016, the Immigration Act 2016 prevents people without lawful immigration status and the right to work in the UK (referred to as Right to Licence) from holding a hackney carriage or private hire driver licence or a private hire operator licence.